pragavigithub/IT_Lobby_20250909/replit.md

-✅ SAP B1 environment variables configured for integration ✅ Application fully operational and accessible via web interface ✅ Fresh Replit setup completed with all dependencies installed ✅ **Fresh GitHub Import Setup Completed** (September 17, 2025)
+✅ SAP B1 environment variables configured for integration ✅ Application fully operational and accessible via web interface ✅ Fresh Replit setup completed with all dependencies installed ✅ **Latest GitHub Import Setup Completed** (September 17, 2025)
-  - Successfully re-imported and configured WMS Flask application from fresh GitHub clone
+  - Successfully imported and configured WMS Flask application from fresh GitHub clone
   - Installed all 45 Python dependencies from pyproject.toml using uv package manager
   - Created and configured PostgreSQL database with automatic environment variable setup
   - Configured workflow with webview output type on port 5000 using gunicorn server with --reload flag